maungthway/Oxidation-State-Probability-Filter/README.md

 elements_2find_original = ['Cu','V', 'Nb']

 ## file generation
-After running the element_focused_CS_analyzer.py until the last Section 14, a csv file that include the OSP will be generated.
+After running the element_focused_CS_analyzer.py until the last Section 14, a csv file that includes the OSP will be generated.

 ## an example output
 The code has been run for a ternary system ['Cu','Mn', 'O'].
 The output csv file is Summary_ternary_Cu_Mn_O.csv.
 By sorting "normalized_charge_prob" column in decending order, you will easily find the most promising compounds in this ternary system at the top rows.